dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ------------------------------------------
 ```

-This indicates that our regression model contains a **root**, but that it lies outside the unit circle (has modulus > 1), and so our data should be stationary in first differences.
+If there is a **Real** value of close to 1 (or lower than 1), this  indicates that our regression model contains a **unit-root**, and our model may not be stationary.
+In this case, we should run an Augmented Dickey-Fuller test.

 ---